PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 ## Getting Started

 1. Register in the [Twitter Developer portal](https://dev.twitter.com).
 You may be asked to provide a valid cellphone number to complete your registration.

 2. Once registered locate a button that says: 'Create New App' and click it.

 3. Fill all the fields as normally.
-Once you reach the Callback URL provide the URL of the empty html file you have hosted.
-For example: http://phantom.im/example.html
+Once you reach the Callback URL, provide the URL of the empty HTML file you have hosted.
+For example: `http://phantom.im/examples.html`

 4. Go to the Settings tab and make sure these two options are checked:

 * Enable Callback Locking (It is recommended to enable callback locking to ensure apps cannot overwrite the callback url)
 * Allow this application to be used to Sign in with Twitter

-Go to the 'Keys and Access Tokens' tab and copy down your Consumer Key and Consumer Secret.
+5. Go to the 'Keys and Access Tokens' tab and copy down your Consumer Key and Consumer Secret.

 ![Correct Settings](./images/1.png)